jimmyli97/human-essentials-wiki/Infrastructure-&-Ops.md

 ## Production Activity

-* Right now we are in beta-testing with 5 diaper banks -- Portland Diaper Bank, Sweet Cheeks Diaper Bank, Junior League of Boca Raton, Helping Mamas, Moms Helping Moms Foundation
+* We're in production out of beta!
 * These diaper banks are trying to use the system with real-world data
 * That means the system is IN PRODUCTION and is the source-of-truth for some users
 * There are no particular times of usage, though likely US-daylight